 The calculation includes all units and amounts will not be rounded up.
 The funds-to-unit ratio approved by the lending source determines the score.
-The amount of subsidy provided by a local government will be reduced by the amount that the project budget includes the following: any impact, tap or related fees charged by that local government and the cost of land sold by that local government.
+The amount provided by a local government will be reduced by the amount included in the project budget for any impact, tap or related fees charged by that local government and the cost of land sold by that local government.
 The Agency will only recognize fifty percent (50%) of the amount of AHP funds committed for the purposes of making this calculation.